Korijn/keycmd/README.md

 - first `pyproject.toml` found while walking file system up from `.`
 - `./.keycmd`

-Configuration files are loaded and merged in this order as well.
+Configuration files are loaded and merged in the listed order.

 ### Options